sampsyo/cs6120/content/blog/2019-11-13-null-pointer-guards.md

   }
 }
 ```
-Note that this is all done at the IR level.
-Some difficulties that I encountered
-were trying to get the

 Then we created a compiler pass called `AddNullCheckPass`.
 This is a `FunctionPass`
 which looks for a `LoadInst` or `StoreInst`, as these are the instructions which
 actually dereference a pointer.
 Let's look at how a dereference gets translated to